sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 }
 {% endhighlight %}

 Now, we need to do the exact same thing for our right/left movement sway.
-And since we'll be performing this exact same process for _every_ additive calculation, let's actually move most of this code to a new helper function, which we'll call `UpdateFloatSpringInterp`:
+And since we'll be performing this exact same process for _every_ additive calculation, it's a good idea to move most of this code to a new helper function, which we can call `UpdateFloatSpringInterp`:

 {% highlight c++ %}
 protected: